Child and Adolescent Psychotherapy

 Art Psychotherapy

 Using art as a means of expression and healing for children and adolescents.
 Without promoting a focus on aesthetic value, art can become a vehicle to help a young person navigate and communicate the complexity of life.
+Art can act as both vehicle and regulator.
+It can cross the boundaries of time and hold elements of the past, present and future.

 Coping with Bereavement and Loss